We are very pleased our new in-person course starting November 2025. Registration for 2025-2026 course is open!

-The course will consist of four in-person weekends over the course the year, the final one being the first weekend in October.
+The course will consist of six in-person weekends over the course the year, the final one being the first weekend in October.
 These sessions are held in Maine.
 Between weekends there will be monthly video conference-based sessions for continued learning and sharing.
 The weekends begin on Friday evening and go to Sunday afternoon.
-Tentative months for the weekends will be January, April, June, August, and October.

 The Druid College offers a three-year program in crafting sacred relationship.
 Our course is a path of awakened celebration and service to the land, the people, and the Divine; by which we hope to guide the apprentice to be a priest of Nature.